-Huntington’s disease (HD) is a genetic disorder that causes gradual breakdown of nerve cells, especially in special cells called the basal ganglia situated in the brain.
-This disease affects the physical as well as mental capabilities of an individual over time.
-Generally, the signs and symptoms of Huntington’s disease start appearing at the age of 30–40 years, but the early 20s are a possibility too.
+Huntington’s disease (HD) is a genetic disorder that causes gradual breakdown of nerve cells, especially in special cells called the basal ganglia situated in the brain.1

 Who Is Prone To Huntington’s?

 Huntington’s disease affects both sexes and people of all races equally.
-It is an autosomal dominant disorder, that is, if both parents carry the gene responsible for the condition, the children are likely to inherit it.
-Every child of parents suffering from Huntington’s has a 50% chance of carrying the faulty gene.
-If the child does not inherit the disease gene, he or she will neither develop this condition nor pass it on to the next generation.2
+It is an autosomal dominant disorder, which means that if even one parent carries the gene responsible for the condition, the children are likely to inherit it.
+Every child of a parent suffering from Huntington’s has a

 Signs To Look Out For

 Huntington’s disease is a neurodegenerative condition and a person with this disorder will face difficulties in motor functions, cognitive deterioration, and psychiatric symptoms.3

 This includes both faulty voluntary actions and involuntary movements like jerking movements or trembling (chorea).
 Muscular problems such as rigidity, muscle contractures (dystonia), difficulty in swallowing, difficulty in communicating via speech, and trouble with gait and balancing are also common.